Luis-Hang/recording_webconference/README.md

-# Web conference with recording
+# Web conference with recording and chat

 ## About the project